dssgabriel/kokkos-comm/docs/getting_started/setup.rst

 Setup
 *****

-This page is intended as a guide to jump start new KokkosCom users.
+This page is intended as a guide to jump start new KokkosComm users.

 System requirements